 "We haven't applied for all grants, yet," Oswalt said.
 "We don't have cost estimates.”

-Master plan: The master plan for the park at 2531 Municipal Road currently includes an amphitheater, a baseball diamond and youth baseball and softball fields, various walking paths and trails, an 18-hole disc golf course, environmental learning stations, pavilions and playground area, restrooms, warming stations and fireplace, Yost said.
+Master plan: The master plan for the park at 2531 Municipal Road includes an amphitheater, a baseball diamond and youth baseball and softball fields, various walking paths and trails, an 18-hole disc golf course, environmental learning stations, pavilions and playground area, restrooms, warming stations and a fireplace, Yost said.

 There are 110 parking spaces in the main lot, as well as overflow parking, Yost added.